ArborealAudio/arbor/README.md

 	- [ ] If possible, create an events system which is format-agnostic

 - [ ] Make GUI optional (should allow cross-compiling)
+- [ ] Provide APIs in the build system for linking libraries & cetera

 ## Usage